Sara Serraiocco: Life and career

 In 2019, Serraiocco played Marica in Thou Shalt Not Hate, directed by Mauro Mancini.
 The film was selected for the 2020 Venice Film Festival (Critic's Week).
-For her performance, Serraiocco was awarded the prestigious Nastro d’Argento for Best Supporting Actress.
+For her performance, Serraiocco was awarded the prestigious Nastro d'Argento for Best Supporting Actress.
 She also appeared in Lo Sto Bene, directed by Donato Rotunno, which was selected for the 2020 Rome Film Festival.

 In 2022 she was chosen as a member of the jury at the 72nd annual Berlin International Film Festival (Shooting Stars award).

 That year, she also played the female lead role in Il signore delle formiche (The Lord of the Ants, directed by Gianni Amelio, which was selected for the Venice Film Festival 79 in Official Competition.

-She also took on the role of Giulia in Siccità (Dry, directed by Paolo Virzì), which was selected for the Venice Film Festival 79, Out of Competition, and earned her the prestigious “ Premio Pasinetti" award for Best Ensemble Cast.
+She also took on the role of Giulia in Siccità (Dry, directed by Paolo Virzì), which was selected for the Venice Film Festival 79, Out of Competition, and earned her the prestigious Premio Pasinetti award for Best Ensemble Cast.

 She appeared in the films Il primo giorno della mia vita (The First Day of My Life, directed by Paolo Genovese) and Il ritorno di Casanova (The Return of Casanova, directed by Oscar-winner Gabriele Salvatores), as well.

 In 2023, Serraiocco starred in Sulla Terra Leggeri (Weightless), a film by Sara Fgaier, which was selected for the International Competition at the 77th Locarno Film Festival.
-Also in 2023, she joined the cast of the French TV series, “Becoming Karl Lagerfeld”, directed by Jérôme Salle which premiered worldwide at Canneseries 2024.
+Also in 2023, she joined the cast of the French TV series, "Becoming Karl Lagerfeld", directed by Jérôme Salle which premiered worldwide at Canneseries 2024.

-In 2024, Serraiocco starred in Maura Delpero’s Vermiglio, which won the 81st Venice Film Festival’s Silver Lion.
+In 2024, Serraiocco starred in Maura Delpero's Vermiglio, which won the 81st Venice Film Festival's Silver Lion.
 The film is nominated for Best International Film at the 2025 Golden Globe Awards and for the European Film Awards in the categories of Best Feature and Best Direction.
-Serraiocco then starred as the female lead in Giorgia Farina’s Ho visto un re, which has been selected for the 2025 Torino Film Festival.
+Serraiocco then starred as the female lead in Giorgia Farina's Ho visto un re, which has been selected for the 2025 Torino Film Festival and in Sergio Castro San Martín's Il Cileno, which had its world premiere in Piazza Grande at the 79th Locarno Film Festival in 2026.

-In 2024, She was on set as the star of Sergio Castro San Martín’s Il Cileno.

 In 2025 Sara has been a member of the Jury of the Locarno Film Festival 78, Pardi Di Domani.

-In the same year, she takes part, as executive producer, in the development of Ciao Warsaw, a short film directed by Diletta Di Nicolantonio, presented at Alice Nella Città (autonomous section of the Rome Film Festival).She is currently engaged in filming an American’s project as actress.
+In the same year, Serraiocco took part as executive producer in the development of Ciao Warsaw, a short film directed by Diletta Di Nicolantonio and presented at Alice Nella Città, the autonomous section of the Rome Film Festival.
+The film was awarded the Andromeda Award for Best Short Film and received a nomination at the 2026 David di Donatello Awards.

+Serraiocco later joined the main cast of The Resurrection of the Christ: Part One and The Resurrection of the Christ: Part Two, directed by Mel Gibson and scheduled for theatrical release on April 27, 2027.
+Alongside her acting career, she has continued to work as an executive producer on several film projects, including La Paris, directed by Diletta Di Nicolantonio, and Eden Sonate, directed by Ronny Trocker, in which she also stars.